Mark Cullen (physician): Stanford University

 Cullen joined the faculties of Biomedical Data Science and Epidemiology, and was appointed a senior fellow of the Stanford Institute for Economic Policy Research.
 He also served as the Senior Associate Dean of Research for the School of Medicine (2016–19) and Senior Associate Vice Provost for Research at the University (2018–19).

 Cullen has published in many medical and scientific journals and co-edited the Textbook of Clinical Occupational and Environmental Medicine.

 Personal life

-Cullen is married to Michele Barry, MD FACP, Director of the Center for Innovation in Global Health at Stanford.
-They have two children, Zoe B. Cullen and Esme B. Cullen, and three grandchildren.
+Cullen is married to Michele Barry, Director of the Center for Innovation in Global Health at Stanford.
+They have two children.
 Zoe is a labor economist and Assistant Professor of Business Administration at Harvard Business School, and Esme is an internist and public health researcher.